heche-psb/fossiler/README.md

 **Phylogenetic Justification:** (Dutra and Batten, 2000) reported the leaf fossil of *Elaeocarpus sp.* after the morphological group of (Crabtree, 1987) and suggested its phylogenetic assignment to Elaeocarpaceae.

 **Age Justification:** The age of Zamek Formation was suggested to be Late Campanian - Maastrichtian.
-Thus, we used the age 83.8 - 66.0 mya, as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).
+Thus, we used the age 83.8 - 66.0 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.27}}$**

+**Brief Desription:** The oldest fossil found in Malpighiales.

+**Age Bounds:** 145.0 - 100.5 mya.

+**Taxon & Specimen & Rock:** *Salix lesquereuxii* and *Salix flexuosa*, Chimney Bluff, Eutaw Formation, Chattahoochee County, Georgia, Cretaceous of the United States.

+**Phylogenetic Justification:** (Berry, 1914) reported the two *Salix* fossils and (Knowlton, 1926) proposed its phylogenetic assignment to Salicaceae.

+**Age Justification:** The age of Eutaw Formation was suggested to be Lower Cretaceous.
+Thus, we used the age 145.0 - 100.5 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.